Working for ICE Health Service Corps

 - Follow all required steps and submit all required documents listed in the vacancy announcement before the vacancy closes.

-The following requirements only apply to U.S. Public Health Service Commissioned Corps officers applying to ICE Health Service Corps positions.
+The following requirements apply only to U.S. Public Health Service Commissioned Corps officers applying to ICE Health Service Corps positions.

 Max.gov Registration Instructions